okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 ### Design overview

-If you customized your self-service password recovery (SSPR) solution as described in the <StackSnippet snippet="custompwdguide" inline /> and also initiated password recovery using the [/forgot_password API](/docs/reference/api/users/#forgot-password), you need to consider how your users interact with your magic links.
+If you customize your self-service password recovery (SSPR) solution as described in the <StackSnippet snippet="custompwdguide" inline /> and also initiate password recovery using the [/forgot_password API](/docs/reference/api/users/#forgot-password), you need to consider how your users interact with your magic links.
 Specifically, your design has the following attributes:

 * The magic link `href` attribute in the **Forgot Password** template is updated to replace the `${resetPasswordLink}` variable with a URL string that contains the `otp` and `state` parameters using the `${oneTimePassword}` and `${request.relayState}` variables.
 For example, <StackSnippet snippet="callbackuriwithotpandstate" inline /> .

 * Your system supports password recovery using methods other than self-service password recovery.
-These methods include calling the [/forgot_password API](/docs/reference/api/users/#forgot-password) with the `sendEmail` parameter sent to `true` or enabling password recoveries using the Embedded Sign-In Widget.
-These methods send an email to the user with a magic link meant to continue the password recovery.
+These methods include calling the [/forgot_password API](/docs/reference/api/users/#forgot-password) with the `sendEmail` parameter sent to `true` or enabling password recoveries using the embedded Sign-In Widget.
+These methods send an email to the user with a magic link that is meant to continue the password recovery.

 ### Considerations

-In this design, you customized the **Forgot Password** email template to include the `${oneTimePassword}` variable per the <StackSnippet snippet="custompwdguide" inline />.
-When the [/forgot_password API](/docs/reference/api/users/#forgot-password) and Sign-In Widget are used to initiate the password recovery, an email is sent to the user.
-When the user clicks the magic link and the request is redirected back to your app, the `otp` value is missing.
-This is because password recovery wasn't initiated by the Embedded SDK and doesn't have context.
-Since the `otp` value is missing, your app can't complete the password reset using the Embedded SDK.
+In this design, you customize the **Forgot Password** email template to include the `${oneTimePassword}` variable per the <StackSnippet snippet="custompwdguide" inline />.
+When you use the [/forgot_password API](/docs/reference/api/users/#forgot-password) and Sign-In Widget are used to initiate the password recovery, an email is sent to the user.
+When the user clicks the magic link, and the request is redirected back to your app, the `otp` value is missing.
+This is because password recovery wasn't initiated by the embedded SDK and doesn't have context.
+Since the `otp` value is missing, your app can't complete the password reset using the embedded SDK.
 Two options are available, however, to complete the password reset with this design.

 #### Option 1: Use the `resetPasswordLink` variable